Grant Opportunities

 The Programs & Collections grant program encompasses a variety of projects that further the study, recordation, interpretation, publication and dissemination of historical information, engagement of communities in history, or conservation of historical collections and archives.
 Eligible projects include care and management of collections and development of online applications.

-For more information: Contact Andy Verhof, History Fund grant manager at averhoff@ohiohistory.org or visit https://www.ohiohistory.org/historyfund
+For more information: Contact Andy Verhof, History Fund & Outreach Manager at averhoff@ohiohistory.org or visit https://ohioamda.org/index-69.html

 Oregon Heritage Commission - Heritage Grant Program